streamingfast/firehose-docs/intro/firehose-overview.md

 ### Why does it exist?

-Firehose was created to increase the speed and performance of blockchain data extraction from problems encountered in deployed, real-world applications.&#x20;
+Firehose was created to increase the speed and performance of blockchain data extraction from problems encountered in deployed, real-world applications.

 ### Firehose Prevents Downtime